 The most popular current model for state abortion bans is an even more dubious proposition: prohibiting abortion when, in theory, a fetal heartbeat can be detected.
 (Though cardiac activity — or pulsing cells — can be detected via ultrasound as early as six weeks, this term is misleading because embryos don’t have hearts.)
 Typically these “heartbeat bills” ban abortion after six weeks of pregnancy, which is before many women know they are pregnant.
 Like the fetal-pain bans, these laws are intended to supply agitprop to the anti-abortion cause, and provide a suggested new standard for future abortion restrictions.
-So far nine states have enacted “heartbeat” laws, including Texas, whose Republican legislature devised a private-citizen enforcement mechanism that led the Fifth Circuit Court of Appeals and then five Supreme Court justices to rule that they had no grounds (yet) for intervening to uphold precedents.
+So far eleven states have enacted “heartbeat” laws.

 Why do many abortion bans include exceptions for rape and incest?

 Within the anti-abortion movement, there is a perpetually raging debate over whether it’s immoral to accept exceptions to proposed abortion bans for pregnancies resulting from rape and incest.
 Such exceptions are extremely popular, and Republican politicians (including Ronald Reagan and Donald Trump) tend to support them.
 There’s so much talk about these exceptions in conservative circles that those who embrace them have been able to cultivate a “moderate” image despite supporting bans on the estimated 98.5 percent of abortions that do not involve rape or incest.